IsaacPerezCyber/SIEM/README.md

 <p align="center">
-We are now monitoring live alerts from the persistent "malicious task : <br/>
+We are now monitoring live alerts from the persistent "malicious task" : <br/>